GunelMC/GunelMC/README.md

 ## Skills

 #### Strong Analytical Mindset, Creative Problem Solving and Research skills

-I enjoy solving problems using a combination of analytical frameworks, data and creative thinking.
+Throughout my career I have benefitted immensely from my solution-oriented mindset and efficient problem-solving skills using a combination of analytical frameworks, data and creative thinking.
 Some examples include:

 - Conducted regular analyses to measure the impact of our marketing initiatives on the company's bottom line as a Strategic Marketing Manager within the Growth and Analytics team.
 This involved advanced customer and campaign analytics, including calculating customer lifetime value and forecasting sales using tools such as advanced Excel, SQL, and Google Analytics.
 - Successfully delivered on one of the high-priority projects in [Gallup](https://www.gallup.com/corporate/212381/who-we-are.aspx), after quickly researching large amounts of data in multiple languages within a short deadline.
 See reference on my [Linkedin page](https://www.linkedin.com/in/gunelmehdiyeva/).